CorentinLabelle/Brainstorm-Tool/automatedTool/README.md

 # Automated Brainstorm Tool
-The automated tool (based on Brainstorm) is a function that can be used within the Matlab environment or through the command window using the Matlab Runtime.
+The automated tool (based on Brainstorm) is a function that can be used within the Matlab environment or using the Matlab Runtime.
 The function can be used to apply a pipeline to a list of datasets.

 ## Requirements
 - [Brainstorm]